makyo/writing/work/claw17/disappearance.md

 Fuck.

 I can't get a job, I can't rent a place, I can't use any of my credit cards, I can't open another bank account.
-I can't even change my name, since that would mean engaging with my old identity, which I'd tried to kill.
+I can't even change my name, since that would mean engaging with my old identity, the one I'd tried to kill.

-Fuck.
+*Fuck.*

 -----